Canon 1300D vs Leica M8

 It is notable that the 1300D offers wifi support, while the M8 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 1300D and the M8 have been discontinued, but can regularly be found used on eBay.
 The M8 was replaced by the Leica M9, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 1300D vs Leica M8